-K-State will lead the way as a next-generation landgrant university, guided by an ambitious strategic plan designed to embrace and elevate key differentiators that make our university such a special place for so many while pushing ourselves to think and act boldly - embracing transformation as not just an idea but as an imperative.
+K-State will lead the way as a next-generation land-grant university, guided by an ambitious strategic plan designed to embrace and elevate key differentiators that make our university such a special place for so many while pushing ourselves to think and act boldly - embracing transformation as not just an idea but as an imperative.

 We recognize it is not solely K-State's responsibility to redefine higher education for the next generation of our state, nation and world, but it is a mantle we choose to carry and an opportunity that we embrace.
 We will do this in close partnership and alignment with the Kansas Board of Regents, which provides tremendous leadership in the state for higher education.
 This strategic plan is designed to directly support and reinforce KBOR's focus on serving Kansas families, Kansas businesses and the state's economic prosperity.
-We will be nimble and adaptive to the world around us, meeting our learners and partners where they are and working alongside them to address their most pressing needs.